beng-ern/movie-recommender-assignments/README.md

-# movie-recommender-assignments
+# KSE643 Knowledge Engineering and Intelligent Decision Making
-A collection of codes developed for assignments of "Knowledge Engineering and Intelligent Decision Making" class (mainly about movie recommender system)
+## A collection of codes developed for assignments of "Knowledge Engineering and Intelligent Decision Making" class (mainly about movie recommender system)